ASU-EGR304-2025-F-106/ASU-EGR304-2025-F-106/docs/07-Software Proposal.md

 ## Introduction

-Our teams software design represents a smart plant system that combines multiple sensors and actuators to help maintain ideal growing conditions.
-Each section is a subsystem, which includes a soil moisture sensor, light sensor, water pump, and grow light, that works together to monitor and adjust the environment automatically.
-The system operates on the Microchip Curiosity Nano, where each board continuously reads data, processes it, and communicates to each other to coordinate actions.
+Our team's software design represents a smart plant system that uses multiple sensors and actuators to maintain ideal growing conditions.
+Each subsystem, soil moisture, light, water pump, and grow light works together to monitor and adjust the environment automatically.
+The system runs on the Microchip Curiosity Nano, where each board reads, processes, and shares data to coordinate actions.

+To prevent constant watering or lighting, the soil moisture and light subsystems include time delays that let the soil dry between cycles and maintain a natural day/night rhythm.

-The diagram below shows how each subsystem initializes, collects data, takes action based on sensor readings and loops continuously to keep the system stable.
+The diagram below shows how each subsystem initializes, collects data, takes action, and loops continuously to keep the system stable.

 ## Team Activity Diagram